njwilson23/irlib/README.md

 Dependencies:
 -------------

-*Radar Tools* should run anywhere Python and the required dependencies work.
-In the past, I've managed to get it working under Windows, OS X, and Linux.
+*Radar Tools* should run anywhere Python and the necessary dependencies work.
+In the past, I've managed to get it running under Windows, OS X, and Linux without trouble.

-1. [*Python*](http://www.python.org) 2.6+ (3.x partially supported): dynamic
+1. [*Python*](http://www.python.org) 2.6+ (3.x works for the irlib package and
-   interpretted programming language suited for scientific computing
+   icepick2)

 2. [*Numpy*](http://www.numpy.org) numerical array classes for Python